Report: Chicago Bears are set to make ‘a run’ at trading for Seahawks QB Russell Wilson

 And if nothing else, the report paints the Bears as the team among Wilson’s four preferred trade partners that may be the most likely to try to make a deal.

-Dallas remains thought to be trying to keep pending free agent Dak Prescott, at the least slapping a franchise tag on him for 2021.
-The Saints have a terrible salary cap situation, still almost $61 million over the projected number for 2021, meaning they’d have a hard time taking on Wilson’s $19 million salary for this season even if they wanted to (or, having to figure out quickly how to do an extension that would both satisfy Wilson while also putting the team in position to field a competitive team around him).
+Dallas is thought to be trying to keep pending free agent Dak Prescott.
+The Saints have a terrible salary-cap situation, still almost $61 million over the projected number for 2021, meaning they’d have a hard time taking on Wilson’s $19 million salary for this season even if they wanted to (or, having to figure out quickly how to do an extension that would satisfy Wilson while also putting the team in position to field a competitive team around him).

-And Raider general manager Mike Mayock this week gave QB Derek Carr a strong vote of confidence (though yes, it’s probably risky to read much into that.
-Still.).
+Raider general manager Mike Mayock this week gave QB Derek Carr a strong vote of confidence (though it’s probably risky to read much into that).

-The Tribune report also makes clear that there figures to remain plenty of smoke surrounding Wilson until either he or the Seahawks say something definitively about his future, even if how much fire there really is remains hard to tell.
+The Tribune report makes clear that there remains plenty of smoke surrounding Wilson until either he or the Seahawks say something definitively about his future — even if how much fire there really is remains hard to tell.

 At about the same time the Tribune story surfaced Friday, former NFL receiver Brandon Marshall — who played seven games with the Seahawks in 2018 — weighed in on the topic again on the FS1 show “First Things First.”